SFeli/ESP32_IDF_BME280_02/README.md

 # ESP32_IDF_BME280_02
-Connect Bosch BME280 - API to new I2C - Master (ab 5.2)
+This example shows how to connect the Bosch BME280 - API BME280 to the new I2C - Master (ab 5.2)

-# BMP2 API

-This example shows how to use the new BOSCH - API 'BMP2' with a BMP280 - Sensor.

 ![Setup](/BME280.JPG)

 ## How to use example